apache/james-project/upgrade-instructions.md

 Newly stored attachment will then store their corresponding messageId alongside `attachmentV2` and will no longer need to read `messageIdTable`.

+We furthermore propose a migration task for adding `message_id` field to `attachmentV2` and thus ensure you leverage the benefits of this change:

+See how to [upgrade to the latest schema version](https://github.com/apache/james-project/blob/master/src/site/markdown/server/manage-webadmin.md#upgrading-to-the-latest-version) (V12).

 ### Adding the threadId to the ElasticSearch index

 Date 22/07/2021